Andrushika/light-container/README.md

 These steps are optional.
 Light-container will still function normally even if you don’t use cgroups.

+## Networking
+The networking is not included in light-container itself currently, but will be released in later versions.
+It's recommended to use [slirp4netns](https://github.com/rootless-containers/slirp4netns), which enables the container runtime to have networking functionality.

 ## License

 This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.